Cold Acclimation and Acclimatization in Humans

 How can you acclimatize yourself to cold temperatures?
 Is it possible for everyone?
 How do you go about it?

 Please note that I am not a doctor and despite this being written down and on the internet, it is probably not universally true.
 So if you do something extreme to harden yourself up and send me an email complaining of how dead you are as a result I'm afraid I won't be able to help any further.

 The problemWe all have ideas of what a comfortable temperature is which may or not be an agreeable fit with the ambient temperatures that we live in.
-We all know people who on the face of it aren't particularly different to ourselves who are much more or less able to tolerate cold or hot temperatures.
+We all know people who on the face of it aren't particularly different to ourselves who are much more or less able to tolerate cold or hot temperatures, that friend or relation who is always wrapped up and still shivering.
 It would be very useful if we could influence how we perceive the ambient temperature that we find ourselves in.

 The ability to withstand cold is less to do with fundamental physiological differences in generating heat and maintaining body temperature than it is to do with how we perceive the temperatures to which we are exposed.
 Just because someone feels incredibly cold, it doesn't mean that they are actually any colder than someone else who is quite comfortable at the same temperature.
 Their body core and extremity temperatures will likely be very similar.

 The evidence for acclimatization in man is much less than in other animals as we take our microclimate with us in the form of clothing and housing or other shelter.

 The good news about this is that it is possible for most people to alter their perception of their temperature which is going to be easier than making any far reaching metabolic changes.